A mouthwatering BBQ meal you can cook yourself.

-There is a lot of outdoor cooking time left in the eastern Canadian fall.
-As the air continues to cool, your barbecue grilling cooking times will lengthen and your grilled food-to-table timing should shorten.
+As the air cools, your BBQ grilling cooking times will lengthen.
+At the same time, your grilled food-to-table timing should shorten.

-This may sound obvious and simplistic, but it is actually being aware and acting on the obvious that makes a great cook/chef/host.
-It’s a great time to review some quick and logical tips about maximizing flavour when working with heat, through this barbecue grilling guide.
+This may sound obvious and simplistic, but being aware and acting on the obvious makes a great cook/chef/host.
+It’s a great time to review some quick and logical tips for maximizing flavour when working with heat.

-1. Source and choose fresh, juicy foods.
-Lots of times that means working with seasonal ingredients produced close to home.
+• Source and choose fresh, juicy foods.
+That often means working with seasonal ingredients produced close to home.

-2. Use quality equipment and utensils.
+• Use quality equipment and utensils.
 Ask for directions!
-Quality kitchen and outdoor kitchen stores can speak to your quality execution.
+Tips from quality kitchen and outdoor kitchen stores can result in quality execution.

-5. Rotate/flip/circulate/stir.
-Maximize even heat on your BBQ grill but don’t overdo it.
-Work the grill like a chess game but know when to let the food BE too.
+• Rotate/flip/circulate/stir.
+Maximize even heat on your BBQ grill, but don’t overdo it.
+Work the grill like a chess game, but know when to let the food BE, too.

-8. Hot food can continue to cook even after it is removed form the heat source.
+• Hot food can continue to cook even after you remove it from the heat source.
 Factor heat and heat retention into your serving times.
 Have tinfoil and warm plates ready.

-11. Make the BBQ work for you.
-Pre-warm that BBQ to the ideal temperature but not over-hot!
+• Make the BBQ work for you.
+Pre-warm that BBQ to the ideal temperature, but do not overheat it!
 Moistness loves low, medium, or medium-high heat and indirect heat.
 Blasting BTUs are usually not your friend.

-13. Engage and disengage.
-The grill-master can enjoy the party but the number one priority is the food.
-Set a timer…set a reminder person…set your mind to the hot BBQ even while being hospitable.
+• Engage and disengage.
+The grill master can enjoy the party, but food is the priority.
+Set a timer, delegate a reminder person and focus on the hot BBQ even while being hospitable.

-14. Develop a repertoire of seasonings, sauces, salsas and juicy sides.
-Cooking classes can help here too!
+• Develop a repertoire of seasonings, sauces, salsas and juicy sides.
+Cooking classes can help here, too!
 Trust your taste buds and create!
-Make-it-your-own seasonings and sides can help disguise some small barbecue grilling mistakes and elevate your cooking to a new level.
+Make-it-your-own seasonings and sides can help disguise some small BBQ grilling mistakes and elevate your cooking to a new level.

 0 replies